DespinaJoann/Satellite-Image-Extraction-Tool/README.md

 - **`/imgs:`** This folder will contain the image conversions, specifically the GeoTIFF to RGB PNG images.
 - **`/results:`** This folder is for any additional results or intermediate files that the script may generate.

-To create these folders, you can run the following commands in your terminal:
+**✨ Example:**To create these folders, you can run the following commands in your terminal:
 ```zsh
 mkdir output
 mkdir imgs